92UKRHUYCOEV/identity-access-management/README.md

 ↓
 Investigate
 ```
-This now mirrors the KQL logic much better: it detects activity from a dormant account, not just dormancy itself.
+This supports Identity Governance and Administration (IGA) by identifying accounts that may need disabling or review, by detecting activity from a dormant account, not just dormancy itself.

 ## 5. Detect Privilege Escalation